 This past week I have had the privilege of reading two new romance novels by two different authors, one established and one up-and-coming.
-I was surprised at how much I enjoyed both of these novels, and I hope if you’ve “given up” on romance novels like I had that you consider picking up one or both of these.
+Though they were two very different novels, I enjoyed them both.
 One felt more like a sweet romance while the other was rather steamy, but both of them kept me turning the pages!

 Melody’s Key by Dallas Coryell

 I love discovering new authors, and Dallas Coryell is one to watch!
 I started reading Melody’s Key one night and couldn’t put it down.
 I got totally caught up in Tegan’s story of life with her family, helping take care of their old manor house in England which doubles as a hotel to host guests all summer long.
 When American rock star, Mason Keane, shows up on the scene for some R&R, they don’t hit it off.
 It’s the relationship that develops over the next few months that kept me turning the pages and dying to find out what was going to happen.

 This was a refreshing, contemporary romance complete with modern lingo, texting, and funny chapter titles such as “VHS and Chill,” a clever play on the popular “Netflix and Chill.”
 This book was filled with romance, a little mystery, and plenty of surprises.
 One of my favorite things about this modern story was the older love story that was nestled inside the contemporary one.
 We get glimpses early on of a forbidden love that took place during WWI told through the letters that survived the lovers, which sets a romantic tone for the book.
 The hopeless romantic in me wished there were more to that story and is hoping for a prequel that tells the love story of Violet and her secret lover.